telerik/document-processing-docs/knowledge-base/optimize-and-reduce-pdf-size-radpdfprocessing.md

 ---
 title: Optimizing and Reducing the Size of PDF Files with RadPdfProcessing
-description: Learn how to optimize and reduce the size of PDF files using RadPdfProcessing by applying compression and image quality settings.
+description: Learn how to optimize and reduce the size of PDF files through the compression and image quality settings when using RadPdfProcessing.
 type: how-to
 page_title: How to Optimize PDF File Size with RadPdfProcessing
 slug: optimize-and-reduce-pdf-size-radpdfprocessing